freeCodeCamp/freeCodeCamp/guide/english/wordpress/index.md

 Easy to use, Wordpress offers an easy solution for both web developers and non-web developers.

 Advantages of WordPress include:
-* Manageable from any computer
+* Manageable from any computer or mobile device.
 * Built-in blog ready to go whenever applicable
 * Plugins to extend functionality to WordPress sites
 * Thousands of free themes are available to customize
+* Easy to deploy

 Here are some examples of big name brands using WordPress:
 * Sony Music